xavios/learn-next-js/Readme.md

 `<h1>{4+4}</h1>` whatever is in the curly braces is calculated by the JS engine

-`rafce` --> React Functional Component skeleton ins VSCode.
+`rafce` --> React Functional Component skeleton in VSCode.
+Extension that allows this: ES7+ React/Redux/React-Native snippets.

 An element must return with a highest level tag / component.
 You can use self closing tags, like `<Post />`